Converting a table to a tree

 the utilities in a shared vocabulary since they’re generally useful.
 In

-the last version, the only stack manipulation operator is keep
+the last version, the only stack manipulation operator is keep, and

 everything else just happens to be on the stack in the correct order.